Virtualization-projects/panamax-ui-wiki/Contributing-to-Panamax.md

 ## Wiki Contributions

 We have made our wiki editable by the community.
-If questioning weather or not something should go in the wiki, consult one of our support channels.
+If questioning whether or not something should go in the wiki, consult one of our support channels.
+Be sure to add a comment to your contribution!

 ## Code Contributions